szhorvat/IGraphM/README.md

  - `IGBetweenness(Estimate)` and `IGCloseness(Estimate)` now optionally take a set of vertices to do the calculation on.
  - `IGBetweenness(Estimate)` and `IGEdgeBetweenness(Estimate)` now have the `Normalized` option.
  - `IGRandomWalk` now supports edge weights and the `EdgeWeights` option.
 Use `EdgeWeights -> None` to ignore weights, and thus restore the previous behaviour.
- - Clustering coefficient functions support the `"ExcludeIsolates"` option.
+ - Clustering coefficient functions now support the `"ExcludeIsolates"` option.

 Incompatible changes from IGraph/M 0.3: